 B[a]P is used as a 'marker' for a group of compounds known as polycyclic aromatic hydrocarbons (PAHs).
 PAHs are a large group of persistent, organic compounds that accumulate in the environment, people and animals and which have toxic and carcinogenic effects.
 Lung cancer is most clearly linked to exposure to PAHs through inhaled air3, but bladder cancer is also contributed to.
-These pollutants can bioaccumulate and be passed up the food chain thus contributing to health impacts as well as ecological impacts.
+These pollutants can bio-